OfflineIMAP/offlineimap.github.io/_posts/2016-06-14-dependencies-policy.md

 they are, we update it in our sources.
 When not sure, we integrate imaplib2 at correct times in the release cycle so it can be tested enough and validate the update.
-It already happened that imaplib2 was not updated or downgraded for good reasons from our sources.
+It already happened that imaplib2 was not updated or downgraded for good reasons in our sources.
 Most users (and even distribution maintainers) don't know when there are issues in imaplib2.
 Usually, they just pick a recent enough version and use it.